Oxford Handbook United Nations. Introduction to the UN’s seven-decade history, written by scholars, analysts, and practitioners.

 UN-I-QUE.
 Reference database providing quick access to UN document symbols, focusing on documents of a recurrent nature: annual and periodic reports of commissions, legislative debates, etc.

 United Nations Official Documents System (ODS).
 Full-text database of United Nations documents since 1993, as well as resolutions of the General Assembly, Security Council, Economic and Social Council and the Trusteeship from 1946.

 United Nations Yearbook Collection.
 Highly recommended as a starting point.
 UN Documentation is immense: the Yearbook provides a summary of key events and citations to important documents.

 UN Meetings Coverage and Press Releases.
 From October 1995.
 Press Releases are not official documents but provide timely information on the current activities of the principal organs and subsidiary bodies, including summaries of meetings.

-UN Member States: On the Record.
-Links to standard searches for Member States in UN databases.
-Searches available for each State include: key documents related to its membership in the UN; statements made before the principal organs; draft resolutions sponsored; periodic reports submitted on Human Rights conventions, and more.
+UN Member States On the Record.
+Links to searches for member states across UN databases including key documents related to country membership in the UN, statements made before principal organs, draft resolutions, periodic reports on Human Rights conventions, and more.

 Global Issues.
 Reference tool for links to online documents, agencies, and other resources on a range of UN topics.

 United Nations Documentation: An Overview.
 Guide to the documentation system of the United Nations.
 If you wish to understand the structure, organization, and symbols of UN bodies and their documents look no further.